 Dee’s work as an environmental advocate made her aware of the need for increased transparency and ethics in government, leading to a stint as Program Director for Common Cause Delaware, 2012-2015.
 Common Cause seeks policy changes to address money in politics including Citizens United, and reforms aimed at increasing fair voting policies, same day registration, no excuse absentee balloting, and increased transparency in Delaware’s government.

-Dee has been an active volunteer in her community including current service on the boards of the Sierra Club Delaware Chapter, New Castle Conservation District, and Preservation Delaware.
-She initially obtained experience in the nonprofit sector and community service through her work with the Junior League of Wilmington including a term as President and has since volunteered as a board member on many nonprofit boards as well as on Governor-Elect Jack Markell’s infrastructure transition team and former Governor Ruth Ann Minner’s Livable Delaware Task Force.
+Dee has been an active volunteer in her community including service on many boards including the Sierra Club Delaware Chapter, New Castle Conservation District, and She initially obtained experience in the nonprofit sector and community service through her work with the Junior League of Wilmington including a term as President.
+Dee served on then Governor-Elect Jack Markell’s infrastructure transition team and former Governor Ruth Ann Minner’s Livable Delaware Task Force.
 Past nonprofit board service includes the Civic Council of Brandywine Hundred (CCOBH), Wilmington Friends

 Dee was instrumental in spearheading New Castle County’s revitalization of the Woodley Park playground near Talleyville adjacent to Naamans Little League.

 In 2010, Dee co-founded and continues to chair Plastic Free Delaware (PFD) which aims to reduce plastic pollution in our Delaware communities and environment through educational programs, awareness building, and advocacy initiatives.
 Through PFD, launched Zero Waste First State and YES!, the Delaware Youth Environmental Summit.
 In October 2018, Dee was recognized with the Governor’s Outstanding Volunteer Award for her work on these issues.